-There seems to be a lot more writing of OpenGL shaders than one would like to draw a line graph.
+It seems to require more writing of OpenGL shaders than one would like to draw a line graph.

 Mayavi is an opinionated open-source commercially-backed interactive 3D visualiser.
-Its aesthetic I find grating.
 The source code repository is worryingly hard to find.
 For future reference, it’s here.

 On a similar tip, although looking more basic and more bitrotten, is vtk - if I understand correctly, VTK is the engine used by Mayavi?
 Better maintained and possibly still vtk-based is Paraview, which supports pluggable backends.

 Not exactly graphing libraries